 How Do You Interact?
 Start an Interact club at a school with the younger age now allowed (12 and up), in Middle School.

-Newer members lead the effort, work with the school sponsor, attend meetings, and serve as Rotarian sponsor for the club.
+Newer members lead the effort, work with the school sponsor, attend meetings, and sounds like!

-Fun Committee.
-It's exactly what it sounds like!
 Staff with (mostly) newer members.